aprilspeight/mrtk-bot-integration/README.md

 MRTK-Unity is a Microsoft-driven project that provides a set of components and features, used to accelerate cross-platform MR app development in Unity.

-The videos and sample in this repository provides an introductory lesson on the Spatial Awareness system.
-The Spatial Awareness system provides real-world environmental awareness in mixed reality applications.
+The videos and sample in this repository provides an introductory to creating a bot with the QnA Maker and integrating into a Mixed Reality project.

 **Note**: This project uses billable Azure services.
 Be sure to delete your Azure resources if you do not intend to use this app for production.